Course TTa: Foundations of Reliable Embedded Systems

 Refund policy (on-line training and certification)

-We make all of the lecture notes and videos available before people register for the SafeTTy Certified programme.
+We make all of the videos available before people register for the SafeTTy Certified programme.
 We think that this gives people the opportunity to determine whether they have the right background (and whether the programme is likely to meet their requirements) before they join the programme.

 If you register for the SafeTTy Certified programme, pay your fees and then change your mind before you start (and before you receive any exercise sheets, guidance, etc), your fees for the programme will be refunded, after deduction of an administration fee of £50 (50 UK Pounds + VAT where applicable).